Sticky situation? Cole says spin rate drop due to mechanics - WTMJ

 Cole is scheduled to pitch Wednesday against Donaldson and the Twins.

-Four minor league pitchers have been suspended this season by Major League Baseball after being caught using banned foreign substances to doctor baseballs, evidence of a stronger crackdown in the game’s feeder system than in the big leagues during this historically dominant stretch of pitching.
-The use of homebrewed sticky substances is suspected to have spiked in recent seasons as grip aid to increase the spin rates on fastballs and make those pitches harder to hit.
+At least four minor league pitchers have been suspended this season by Major League Baseball after being caught using banned foreign substances to doctor baseballs, evidence of a stronger crackdown in the game’s feeder system than in the big leagues during this historically dominant stretch of pitching.
+The use of homebrewed sticky substances — typically made from sunscreen and rosin — is suspected to have spiked in recent seasons to increase the spin rates on fastballs and make those pitches harder to hit.

+Despite those suspicions, no big league pitchers have been suspended or fined for using illegal substances this season

 Donaldson suggested the timing of the news of the minor league suspensions was related to the changes in Cole’s spin rate.
 Cole called the criticism “undesirable” but declined to respond specifically to the allegation.